 Pursuing a Bachelors or Masters degree in international relations will provide you with great insights on political affairs, public policies, economic trends, social issues, laws all linked together and forming the big picture.
 But what are your career prospects once you complete your degree in international relations?
-The most hunted careers in international relations are: diplomats, lobbyists (activists), political analysts, international lawyers and intelligence specialists.
+The most pursued careers in international relations are: diplomats, lobbyists (activists), political analysts, international lawyers and intelligence specialists.